thesassway/thesassway.com/source/projects/sassy-buttons.html.markdown

 ---
-Date: 7 September 2011 1:55pm
+date: 7 September 2011 1:55pm
-Categories: projects, adam-stacoviak
+categories: projects, adam-stacoviak
-Summary: Are you wanting to achieve that sexy CSS3 buttons look with none of the work?
+summary: Are you wanting to achieve that sexy CSS3 buttons look with none of the work?
 Well then, Sassy Buttons are for you!
 ---

 # Sexy, Sassy CSS3 Buttons!